 The Middlebury College campus is home to one of the most important public art collections of any American liberal arts college.

-Middlebury’s distinguished campus collection of public art includes 26 works—mostly sculpture—by 26 different artists, many of them nationally or internationally known.
+Middlebury’s distinguished campus collection of public art includes nearly 30 works—mostly sculpture—by nationally or internationally known artists.

 Each work is an accessioned object in the collection of the Middlebury College Museum of Art, and each piece in the collection of public works on campus is installed, maintained, and interpreted by the Committee on Art in Public Places (CAPP), which is chaired by the Director of the Museum.